Lamet, Padres cool off Phillies with 5-3 victory

 Eflin continued to struggle, allowing three runs and seven hits in 3 2/3 innings.
 The right-hander has a 10.09 ERA in his last seven starts dating to June 24.

-Philadelphia got a pair of runs in the second on Scott Kingery’s RBI double and Eflin’s RBI single.
-And the Phillies went up 3-0 in the third on Realmuto’s 415-foot drive to deep left.
-It was the 19th homer for the streaking Realmuto, who has homered in four of the last five contests and is batting .522 with four doubles, four homers and nine RBIs in his last six games.

-Hosmer also stayed hot for San Diego and is hitting .524 in his last five games.
+Hosmer is hitting .524 in his last five games.

 TRAINER’S ROOM